walter74ucla/GA-Lab-6-Objects-lab/README.md

 ---

-# Morning Lab

-# Setup

-Make a file, `morning_lab.js` and write your answers in this file.

 ## Syntax

 List and describe each individual piece of syntax that we use to construct an object.
 Don't leave anything out!
 The list is finite.